 After leading successful citizen-group fights without Town support against the two attempts before 2010 to put power plants in Oakville and leading the successful battle at the Ontario Municipal Board to save environmental lands north of Dundas, Rob first ran for mayor in 2003, losing by 28 votes.

-In 2006, Oakville residents chose Rob Burton as their mayor with a mandate to make the Town the most livable community in Canada by controlling growth, debt and taxes and catching up on long overdue facilities.
+In 2006, Oakville residents chose Rob Burton as their mayor with a mandate to make the Town the most livable community in Canada by controlling growth, debt and taxes, saving green space, and catching up on long-overdue facilities.

-In 2014, Oakville voters chose Rob for a third term as Mayor with 67% of the vote against a field of 4 other contenders.
+In 2014, Oakville voters chose Rob for a third term as Mayor with 67% of the vote.

 Meanwhile, Mrs. Mulvale lost again in 2014, this time in an attempt to unseat her longtime friend and ally, Ward 5 Councillor Jeff Knoll.
-She told him they'd never been friends, "only a mutually convenient political alliance".
+She wrote to him to say they'd never been friends, "only a mutually convenient political alliance".

-Rob and his wife, Wendy, a PhD candidate in urban geography at the University of Toronto, have been married and raising their family together for 40 years.
+Rob and his wife, Wendy, a PhD in urban geography from the University of Toronto, have been married and raising their family together for 43 years.
 Wendy was editor and publisher of “Our Oakville: A Community's Self-Portrait,” a popular book celebrating Oakville at the turn of the millennium.
-They have three children - Rachel, a health policy analyst; Sarah, a musician, and Robbie, a university student.
-They share their home with Willow, a Portuguese Water dog.
-(Rachel was working for US President Obama in the White House when the President's family got a Portuguese Water dog...you can imagine the rest!)
+They have three children - Rachel, a health policy analyst; Sarah, a musician, and Robbie, a university graduate student.

 Raised in a military family who moved every three years or so as his father was moved to new assignments around the world, Rob has lived in Oakville longer than he's lived anywhere else and calls Oakville the hometown he always wanted.Back to top